-Location Corner of Ashburn Place and Wharf Road
+LOCATION Corner of Ashburn Place and Wharf Road

-The alignment marker is 300mm square with a domed top and is made of quartz sandstone.
-It is one of about 50 stone alignment markers known within the Ryde LGA.
-The stone markers were used to establish the alignments of major roads and as surveyors' reference markers for subdivision boundaries.
-This one was probably placed when the Herring Estate including the homestead Bracondale was surveyed for sale in 1919.
+The marker is 300mm square with a domed top and is composed of quartz sandstone.
+It is one of about 20 stone markers known within the Ryde LGA.
+The markers were used to establish the alignments of major roads and as surveyors' reference points for subdivision boundaries.
+It was probably installed when the Herring Estate, including the homestead Bracondale (Item 14a), was surveyed for sale in 1919.